fashionstudio/react-native-web-app/README.md

 # React Native Web App

-### Looking for our documentation ?
+## Looking for our documentation ?

-Our docs are hosted now on [our wiki](https://github.com/fashionstudio/react-native-web-app/wiki)
+Our docs are now hosted on [our wiki](https://github.com/fashionstudio/react-native-web-app/wiki)

 ### Code Sample